RusNor/StartWine-Launcher/README.md

 `sudo pacman -S python-gobject`

-If you downloaded and launched StartWine via the wget command, you can simply skip the item below
+If you downloaded and launched StartWine via the curl command, you can simply skip the item below

 Once you have downloaded the file, first of all right-click, properties, rights (or any other similar item in the properties), check the "Is executable" or "Allow to run as a program" box.